Reviews, Paradigms & News

 Those theories range from everything being anchored on an absolutely self-generating and self-creating spontaneity and connectivity for everything at one end of the continuum and goes over to absolute intentionally created packages for everything and for each thing by a separate and involved God at the other end of the continuum.

-Many people have a direct faith-based experience of God and the people with those direct personal experiences seem to have a significant consistency in their comfort with the legitimacy and the reality and the benefit to them of that experience.
+Many people have a direct faith-based experience of God and the people with those direct personal experiences of God seem to have a significant consistency in their comfort with the legitimacy and the reality and the benefit to them of that experience.

 The data base of believers who communicate feeling right about many of those direct and reported experiences tends to be consistently almost overwhelmingly positive.

-At the purely intellectual level, some people who believe in God believe that God put a number of macro processes in place in physics and biology and then functionally got out of the way to watch it all unfold.
+At the purely intellectual level, some people who believe in God believe that God put a number of macro processes in place in physics and in biology and then functionally got out of the way to watch it all unfold.

 Some people who believe in God think that God micromanages a lot of stuff in real time and creates absolute intentionally designed parts and pieces that constitute everything in explicitly designed ways and that then function in ways that are under the constant control of God.

-It’s entirely possible that both of those beliefs are true in their own way and that we live in some combination of direct interactions and macro patterns that we actually use our intellects to discern and even define.
+It’s entirely possible that all of those beliefs are true in their own way and that we live in some combination of direct interactions and macro patterns that we actually use our intellects to discern and even define.

-One frequently asked question is that if we believe that the creation of human life and our functional free will and conscious minds were a key part of the overall plan, then why did it take so very long for us to get here?
+One frequently asked question is that if we believe that the creation of human life and our functional free will and conscious minds were a key part of the overall plan — then why did it take so very long for us to get here?

-One answer to the question of why this has all taken so much time for us to exist is answered at least partly by saying that time might not be relevant at any level to God — and the pure passage of time might not be important at any significant level to either us or God.
+One answer to the question of why it has all taken so much time for us to exist is answered at least partly by saying that time might not be relevant at any level to God — and the pure passage of time might not be important at any significant level to either us or God.